 This course includes a study of the basic properties and theorems of rational numbers, expressions and equations with polynomials, rational and radical expressions, integer exponents, linear equations in one and two variables, systems of linear equations in two variables, functions, and applications in geometry and algebra.
 Credit does not fulfill degree requirements and is not transferable outside the Connecticut Community College system.
-Prerequisite: Satisfactory scores on the math placement test, SAT, or ACT.
+Prerequisite: Satisfactory placement test scores, SAT, OR ACT.